 )

-In the book “Cosmic python” (Chapter 3) the author shares the idea behind coupling and abstraction, in he uses the file path as an example.
-The example used can also be related to the strategy. design pattern.
+In the book “Cosmic Python” (Chapter 3), the author discusses coupling and abstraction using file paths as an example.
+This concept also relates to the strategy design pattern.

-The operating system evangelist also appeared in go lang, in an issue that was trying to mitigate the new line on linux and windows, actually, this issue is part of the definition of this anti-pattern “A good example would be a test case that uses the newline sequence for windows in an assertion, only to break when ran on Linux”.
-In that tread a user complains about the issues that she has to run the same tests on windows most of the errors are due the difference between the feed line code.
+The operating system evangelist also appeared in go lang in an issue that was trying to mitigate the new line on linux and windows.
+Actually, this issue is part of the definition of this anti-pattern: “A good example would be a test case that uses the newline sequence for windows in an assertion, only to break when run on Linux.”
+In that thread, a user complains about the issues that she has to run the same tests on windows.
+Most errors result from differences in line feed characters across operating systems.

 Another anti-pattern that is related to the Operating System Evangelist is The Local Hero.
 The Local Hero is known for having everything in place locally to run an application, but as soon as you try to run it in another machine it will fail.